TaegyuKim-byte/Football_Analyzer/README.md

 Fix Main method to use do-while loop, switch-case.
 (i want to use GUI, but to do it, many things have to change.. so i drop it)

+250630
+summarization each class's role and info by Notion there is planner that write what i did and what i have to do